Self-Employed Retirement Plans Springfield, MA

 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: A Simplified Employee Pension (SEP) IRA offers a way to save for retirement that enables those who are self-employed to set aside a portion of their self-employment income.
-Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) cannot make additional contributions above the 25% you (the employer) already contributed.
-If you have employees, you must contribute the same amount for them as you do for yourself.
-It's your choice whether to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-This type of plan is a good option for businesses that experience fluctuating revenue streams.
-In contrast to some alternatives, SEP IRAs lack the high fees associated with starting or maintaining other plans.
+Plan Overview: A Simplified Employee Pension (SEP) IRA is a retirement plan that allows self-employed individuals to set aside a portion of their self-employment income.
+Contributions can only be made by an employer, so, as a self-employed individual, you (the employee) are limited to contributions from the employer role more than the 25% you (the employer) allocate.
+If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
+It's your choice whether to contribute a flat-dollar amount or a percentage of wages to employee accounts.
+A SEP IRA may be ideal for companies with periods of inconsistent earnings.
+Unlike other plans, SEP IRAs are free of expensive setup or ongoing fees.

 Contribution Limits: Contribution limits for employees in a SEP IRA must not exceed: